Home fuel cell: Life cycle

 Fuel cells have an average lifetime of around 60,000 hours.
 For PEM fuel cell units, which shut down at night, this equates to an estimated lifetime of between ten and fifteen years.

 Cost

-Most home fuel cells are comparable to residential solar energy photovoltaic systems on a dollar per watt-installed basis.
+Most home fuel cells are comparable to residential solar energy photovoltaic systems on a dollar-per-watt-installed basis.
 Some natural gas-driven home fuel cells can generate eight times more energy per year than the same-sized solar installation, even in the best solar locations.
-For example, a 5 kW home fuel cell produces about 80 MWh of annual combined electricity and heat, compared to approximately 10MWh generated by a 5 kW solar system.
+For example, a 5 kW home fuel cell produces about 80 MWh of annual combined electricity and heat, compared to approximately 10 MWh generated by a 5 kW solar system.
 However, these systems are not directly comparable because solar power is a renewable resource with basically no operating cost, while natural gas is neither.

 Operating costs for home fuel cells can be as low as 6.0¢ per kWh based on $1.20 per therm for natural gas, assuming full electrical and heat load utilization.